TeuxDeux

 Can I connect TeuxDeux to my Google Calendar?

 Unfortunately not.
-There is no integration with external calendars.
+There’s no integration with external calendars.
 Your tasks and appointments remain separate systems.
 For some people, that’s a dealbreaker.

 Conclusion